We may earn a commission when you buy through links in our articles. Learn more.

 It helps with storing and displaying cards

 And that’s all you need to know about Pokémon card size and weight!
-For more Pokémon TCG goodness, check out our guides to the best Pokémon cards, the best Pokémon decks to try out, and how Pokémon card types work.
+For more Pokémon TCG goodness, check out our guides to the strongest and best Pokémon cards in the game and our complete breakdown of all the Pokémon card types.